These Cookie Dough Cups are like Reese’s, but with edible cookie dough instead of peanut butter, topped with melted chocolate in a mini muffin tin.

 • Heat treat flour in the microwave or oven (see note 2).
 Let flour cool to room temperature before using.
 The flour should be light, white, and fluffy.
 If it’s off colored or clumpy, it’s burnt and shouldn’t be used.
 Spoon the flour into a 3/4 measuring cup and level the top with a table knife.
 Set aside.

-• Add in the salt, vanilla, and milk or cream and stir until integrated.
-Stir in the flour and miniature chocolate chips.
+• Add in salt, vanilla, and milk or cream and stir until integrated.
+Stir in the flour and mini chocolate chips.
 Mix until combined and smooth.
 Place the cookie dough in the fridge for 10 minutes.

 • Roll the cookie dough into small balls (1/2 tablespoon).
-Slightly flatten the balls into thick discs.
-You should get about 36 cookie dough discs, but we only need 24 for this recipe so either eat the rest or enjoy them as a topping for another treat.
+Slightly flatten the balls into thick disks.
+You should get about 36 cookie dough disks, but you only need 24 for this recipe, so either eat the rest or enjoy them as a topping for another treat.

 • Line a miniature muffin pan; we need a total of 24 cups lined.